MPermaul/IS211_Final_Project/README.md

 4) When logged in, the user is taken to their book list.
 Each book has an option to delete it from the list.

-5) On the right side of the webpage is a search link that allows a logged in user to access the ISBN search page.
+5) On the right side of the webpage is a section that has a "search" link that allows a logged in user to access the ISBN search page.

-6) When searching for a book, the results will be displayed with an option add the book to their list.
+6) When searching for a book, the results will be displayed with an option to add the book to their list.
+Only one instance of a book can be added to the catalogue.

 Demo Account Details: